The Psychological Profile of Genghis Khan Robert Bluestein

 He was the clan leader of the Merkit people, a confederation of three tribes with a common language and emerging shamanistic belief system that helped to unite them.

-One can clearly see that Temujin faced hardships greater than most.
-His upbringing was one of day-to-day survival and constantly having the things he loves taken from him by others.
-The four tribes, Mongols, Tartars, and other nomadic tribes manage a grim existence.
-Even today, some of the coldest temperatures on the planet are found in the Mongol steppes.
-Plunging as much as -50 in the winter, it was a fight against the elements too.
+It is evident that Temujin faced hardships greater than most.
+His upbringing was marked by daily survival and the constant loss of cherished things due to others.
+The four tribes, including the Mongols and Tartars, along with other nomadic groups, led a grim existence.
+Even today, some of the coldest temperatures on Earth are found in the Mongol steppes.
+With winter temperatures dropping as low as -50, it was also a battle against the elements.

-What is the fate of a person whose life begins in this manner?
-What happens when you are just nine years old and there isn't anyone left to hunt game or otherwise provide food and shelter?
-What goes on in the inside when you are left to survive on a barren land?
-Feeling that his father was within the heavens, Temujin seemed to always feel that he was there, looking down on him, protecting him, and guiding him.
-And he would learn a great deal from his mother, who urged him to seek revenge on the Tatars for his father's death.
-Mongol women play important roles in society and she was a powerful influence.
+What is the destiny of someone whose life starts like this?
+What occurs when you are only nine years old, and there is no one left to hunt for food or provide shelter?
+What happens internally when you are left to survive on desolate land?
+Believing his father was in the heavens, Temujin always felt his presence, watching over him, protecting him, and guiding him.
+He learned significantly from his mother, who encouraged him to seek revenge on the Tatars for his father's death.
+Mongol women held important roles in society, and she was a powerful influence.

 A REBELLION FROM WITHIN